hiiamboris/red-wiki/[DOC]-Comparison-of-aggregate-values-(block!-object!-hash!-map!).md

 Conceptually, maps take quick lookups from `hash!` and key/value interface from `object!`.
 This means that `map!` values act as dictionaries with unique keys and fast queries.

 Unlike objects, map's entries can be freely updated or deleted, and map itself can be populated with new key/value pairs.
 In newly added entries only keys are hashed, and keys are restricted to hashable values.
+Map follows `construct` semantics, in a sense that it does not evaluate added keys.

 Unlike hashes, maps are unordered, and therefore cannot be indexed.
 Maps do not guarantee to preserve key order.